msesia/msesia.github.io/_publications/2020-5-raman-spectra.md

 ---
-title: "Interpretable signal analysis with knockoffs enhances classification of bacterial Raman spectra"
+title: "Interpretable Classification of Bacterial Raman Spectra with Knockoff Wavelets"
 collection: publications
 permalink: /publication/2020-raman-classification
 excerpt: "An application of knockoffs to signal-processing data from biophysics."
 date: 2020-06-15
 venue: 'pre-print'
 paperurl: 'https://arxiv.org/abs/2006.04937'
-citation: 'Chia, Sesia, Ho, Jeffrey, Dionne, Candès, Howe (2020). &quot;Interpretable signal analysis with knockoffs enhances classification of bacterial Raman spectra.&quot; <i>pre-print at arXiv:2006.04937 </i>.'
+citation: 'Chia, Sesia, Ho, Jeffrey, Dionne, Candès, Howe (2020). &quot;Interpretable Classification of Bacterial Raman Spectra with Knockoff Wavelets.&quot; <i>pre-print at arXiv:2006.04937 </i>.'
 ---

 **Abstract**

-Sophisticated machine learning models are widely applied to signal data because they can detect complex patterns and leverage them effectively to make predictions.
-However, such models tend to be difficult to interpret, which is particularly concerning for critical biomedical applications, such as the identification of bacterial infections from spectroscopic data.
-Feature extraction and selection can identify structures in the data that are both informative and non-redundant, leading to simpler and more easily understandable models, without necessarily sacrificing predictive accuracy.
-In this paper, we present a signal classification method that combines wavelet-based feature extraction with a knockoff filter to control the false discovery rate.
-We apply the method to Raman spectroscopy data in order to classify bacterial samples.
-We show that the features thus obtained allow an intuitive logistic regression model to achieve predictive accuracy comparable to that of less understandable alternative approaches.
+Deep neural networks and other sophisticated machine learning models are widely applied to biomedical signal data because they can detect complex patterns and compute accurate predictions.
+However, the difficulty of interpreting such models is a limitation, especially for applications involving high-stakes decision, including the identification of bacterial infections.
+In this paper, we consider fast Raman spectroscopy data and demonstrate that a logistic regression model with carefully selected features achieves accuracy comparable to that of neural networks, while being much simpler and more transparent.
+Our analysis leverages wavelet features with intuitive chemical interpretations, and performs controlled variable selection with knockoffs to ensure the predictors are relevant and non-redundant.
+Although we focus on a particular data set, the proposed approach is broadly applicable to other types of signal data for which interpretability may be important.

 [Download paper here](http://msesia.github.io/files/raman-spectra.pdf)